 A blurry image is a ruined image.
 You can have a stunning subject, the right composition, and beautiful lighting, but if your photo is blurry, it’s unusable.
 There’s no way around it.
 A tripod is critical for making sure your photographs are sharp and crisp.
 It’s not possible to hand-hold a DSLR in situations that require a slow shutter speed, such as shooting in indoor spaces where you want to make use of the available ambient light.

 I used to lug around a heavy tripod that performed well once it was set up, but the bulkiness of it got tiresome after a while.
 I prefer lightweight, compact, yet sturdy tripods that aren’t a nuisance to transport.
-I also like monopods that functions similarly to a tripod, especially the newer models that come with feet.
+I also like monopods that function similarly to a tripod, especially the newer models that come with feet.
 Monopods are convenient, easy to carry, and will stabilize your camera.

 The GEEKOTO tripod/monopod comes with a 360° ball head, a quarter inch quick release shoe plate, and eight layers of high-density carbon fiber.
 It will accommodate weights up to 26 pounds.
 Get the best of both worlds with a tripod that you can quickly transform into a monopod within seconds.
 Weighing just over four pounds, it won’t wear you out to carry.